ErBlurk/Asteroids/README.md

 ## Under-the-hood extras

-These are in the code already, just not yet in the main list:
+These are in the code already:

 - **Automatic bounding-box generation** for all meshes (used for culling/collision)
 - **Device-pixel-ratio canvas resizing** for crisp output on high-DPI screens